ansys/pyansys/README.rst

 The PyAnsys project publishes and consumes shared software components that enable interoperability between PyAnsys packages and minimize maintenance.
 For more information, see the `Shared Components documentation <https://shared.docs.pyansys.com/>`_.
-The OpenAPI Common libary is a shared component.
+The OpenAPI Common library is a shared component.
 Here is the command for installing it and links for its comprehensive resources:

 ``pip install ansys-openapi-common``